By: Franziska Rosser MD, MPH, FAAP & Sylvia Owusu-Ansah MD, MPH, FAAP

-Go smoke-free.
-People with asthma should avoid asthma triggers such as tobacco smoke.
+Go smoke-free and vape-free.
+People with asthma should avoid asthma triggers such as tobacco smoke, marijuana smoke or e-cigarette/vape aerosol.
 If a parent or caregiver

 smokes or vapes, it is important to do it outside.
-Smoking in another room does not prevent the smoke from traveling.
+Smoking or vaping in another room does not prevent pollution from traveling to different areas of the home.
+Teenagers or pre-teens themselves should not smoke or vape as this will worsen asthma symptoms and lung disease.
+Tobacco smoke also increases the risk of developing certain cancers.
 The 1-800-QUITNOW is a free nationwide number that helps people stop smoking.
 Many states provide free supplies such as nicotine replacement patches.
-Now is a great time to try quitting!

 Avoid allergy triggers.
 Try to reduce exposure to known allergy

 triggers, which can also aggravate asthma.
-For example, if a child with asthma is allergic to tree pollen, you might want to keep windows closed to reduce exposure.
-Cleaning is important to help reduce allergens, along with COVID-19 germs, but can be tricky for parents of children with asthma.
-If your child is sensitive to certain cleaning products, using them when your child is not in the room, turn on a fan, open a window, or try switching to less irritating products.
+For example, if a child with asthma is allergic to ragweed pollen, you might want to keep windows closed during the Fall to reduce exposure.
+Cleaning is important to help reduce allergens, along with respiratory virus germs, but can be tricky for parents of children with asthma.
+If your child is sensitive to certain cleaning products, use them when your child is not in the room, turn on a fan, open a window or try switching to less irritating products.

 Reduce stress.
-Stress can be another trigger for asthma, and these are certainly stressful times.
-Take time to relax as a family, and use
+Stress can be another trigger for asthma.
+Take time to relax as a family and use

 positive parenting tips to help your child cope and build